Fixed Income

 Reassessing portfolios for interest rate cuts

 The Fed looks ready to start cutting interest rates.
 In our view, this possible move isn't because it has to but rather because it can.
 That's an important distinction.
-As we enter this likely rate-cutting cycle, now is a great time for investors to reassess their portfolios.
+As we enter this likely rate-cutting cycle, Matt Brill, Head of North American Investment Grade, outlines three reasons why now may be an ideal time for investors to reassess their portfolios.

 00:00:02:32 - 00:00:22:06